 - Wear a Capstone Scholars Fellows honors stole at graduation.

-- Become a part of an expanded professional network.
+- Become a part of an expanded professional network of Fellows.

 Capstone has pushed me outside of my comfort zone to do things that I did not believe I was capable of.